Dual AGNs: Precursors of Binary Supermassive Black Hole Formation and Mergers: Results

 \subsubsection{Mass and Luminosity}

-Fig. \ref{fig:duallummass} displays the relationship between luminosity and mass for the two SMBHs involved in the dual AGN systems at all redshifts under consideration, alongside the population of single AGNs for comparison.
-A single AGN is an AGN that none of its neighboring SMBH has luminosity above the threshold of $10^{43} erg/s$.
+Fig.\ \ref{fig:duallummass} displays the relationship between luminosity and mass for the two SMBHs involved in the dual AGN systems at all redshifts under consideration, alongside the population of single AGNs for comparison.
+A single AGN is an AGN that none of its neighboring SMBH has luminosity above the threshold of $10^{43} $ erg s$^{-1}$.
 The central panel shows the scatter plot of luminosity against SMBH mass, while the upper and right panels present the 1D distributions of SMBH masses and luminosities, respectively.
-In this figure, the primary (brighter) SMBHs of the dual AGNs are represented in orange, while the secondary (fainter) SMBHs are indicated in blue.
+In this figure, the primary (brighter) SMBHs of the dual AGNs are represented in orange, while the secondary (fainter) SMBHs are indicated in blue. \vida{Both AGNs necessarily have luminosity > $10^{43} $ erg s$^{-1}$}.
 The single AGNs are plotted in grey.
 Each histogram is normalized to the total population of SMBHs within the respective category they represent and dashed lines show the median of the properties for each category.

-The luminosity of the AGNs ranges from our threshold of $10^{43}$ to $ 10^{46} erg/s$ and masses range from the simulation SMBH seed mass of $10^6 $ to $ 3 \times 10^9 \rm \, M_\odot$.
+The luminosity of the AGNs ranges from our threshold of $10^{43}$ to $ 10^{46} $ erg s$^{-1}$and masses range from the simulation SMBH seed mass of $10^6 $ to $ 3 \times 10^9 \rm \, M_\odot$.
 From the scatter plot and histograms, we find that the ranges of luminosity and mass for dual AGNs are not significantly different from those of single AGNs.
 This finding is in agreement with the observational results reported by \citet{tang2021silverman}.

-Examining the top panel of Fig. \ref{fig:duallummass}, we see that the shape of the mass histograms for the primary and secondary SMBHs in dual AGNs, as well as for single AGNs, are generally similar, each peaking at approximately $\rm M_{BH} \sim 10^7 M_\odot$.
+Examining the top panel of Fig.\ \ref{fig:duallummass}, we see that the shape of the mass histograms for the primary and secondary SMBHs in dual AGNs, as well as for single AGNs, are generally similar, each peaking at approximately $\rm M_{BH} \sim 10^7 M_\odot$.
 The main differences compared to single AGNs are: (i) a higher proportion of primary SMBHs in dual AGNs have a mass of $10^7 M_\odot$ and (ii) secondary SMBHs in dual systems more frequently exhibit masses lower than $10^7 M_\odot$.
-This suggests that a low-mass black hole with a bolometric luminosity greater than $L_{bol} > 10^{43} erg/s$ is more likely to be part of a dual system than to be a single AGN.
+This suggests that a low-mass black hole with a bolometric luminosity greater than $L_{bol} > 10^{43} $ erg s$^{-1}$ is more likely to be part of a dual system than to be a single AGN.